limpyd/redis-limpyd/README.rst

 Install
 =======

-Python versions 2.7, 3.3 and 3.4 are supported.
+Python versions 2.7 and 3.3 to 3.6 are supported.
 Redis-py versions >= 2.9.1, < 2.11 are supported.

 .. code:: bash